Las Vegas February shows & concerts gear up for weekend getaways

 Super Bowl Weekend

-February opens with United States’ biggest, most celebrating sporting events: Super Bowl LI (Sunday, February 5).
+February opens with the United States’ biggest, most-celebrated sporting event: Super Bowl LI (Sunday, February 4).
 While sports books and bars buzz year-round, gambling addicts and football fanatics pack Las Vegas bars and tables all three nights of Super Bowl weekend.
 Nightclubs are slammed with celebrity-hosted Super Bowl parties.
 Find the best places to watch the Super Bowl here.

 Couples heading to Vegas for some February romance will want to book early.
-Hotels and restaurants will be at high occupancy both on Valentine’s Day, (which falls on a Tuesday in 2017) and on the weekends bookending the holiday, especially February 18–20.
-Take a look at our top 5 shows to see Valentine's Day 2017.
+Hotels and restaurants will be at high occupancy both on Valentine’s Day.
+Take a look at our top 5 shows to see Valentine's Day 2018.

 President’s Day Weekend